-- Provided more than $5.7 million in no-interest loans which have leveraged hundreds of millions of dollars of public and private funding for construction and permanent financing.
+- Provided more than $6.3 million in zero-interest loans, which have leveraged hundreds of millions of dollars of public and private funding for construction and permanent financing.

 - Financed initiatives that have or will create more than 1,000 living wage-paying jobs in Chicago.